Apirone/apirone-sdk-php/docs/user-data.md

 # UserData class

-This class class that allows you to configure Invoice user-data property using setters to set values rather than json format.
+This class allows you to configure Invoice user-data property using setters to set values rather than json format.

 See [API docs](https://apirone.com/docs/invoices/#create-invoice) for a full description of the parameters.
 |Class method|API parameter|Description|